gracefulife/clova-developer-guide/en/CIC/References/CICInterface/Clova.md

 {% endraw %}

 ### See also

 * [`Clova.StartExtension`](#StartExtension)

 ## Hello directive {#Hello}

-Notifies your client that a downchannel connection has been established.
-This directive message lets you confirm that the [connection attempt](/CIC/Guides/Interact_with_CIC.md#CreateConnection) has succeeded for the Clova service.
+Notifies a client that a downchannel has been established between the client and CIC.
+This directive is a confirmation for the [connection attempt](/CIC/Guides/Interact_with_CIC.md#CreateConnection) required to use Clova.

-### Payload field
+### Payload fields

 None

 ### Remarks

-This directive message does not have a dialog ID (`dialogRequestId`).
+This directive does not have a dialog ID (`dialogRequestId`).

 ### Message example